 During the colder months, our body directs more blood to our torso and head, to protect our brain and vital organs.
 Our extremities may end up feeling cold as a result.
 Cold hands, warm heart.

-From an East Asian perspective, various organs and meridians can be involved in the symptoms of cold hands and/or feet; from a Meridian Therapy perspective, cold hands and feet usually relate primarily to the lungs and kidneys, respectively.
+From a Traditional East Asian Medicine (TEAM) perspective, various organs and meridians can be involved in the symptoms of cold hands and/or feet; from a Meridian Therapy perspective, cold hands and feet usually relate primarily to the Lungs and Kidneys, respectively.

 Here are a few tips for keeping your hands and feet warm during winter.

 Ginger is such a wonderful warming and comforting herb.
-Fresh ginger is mild, while dried ginger is hot and is better at warming cold hands and feet.
-Ginger stimulates blood circulation, eliminates wind-cold pathogens, moves stagnation and clears white phlegm.
+From a TEAM perspective, fresh ginger is mild and supports the torso, while dried ginger is hot and is better at warming cold hands and feet.
 It warms the stomach and spleen and is therefore good for digestion.
-It eases nausea, morning sickness and vomiting.
-Avoid ginger if your tongue coat is yellow.
+It is often used for nausea, morning sickness and vomiting.

-This week, I’ve been making a very simple ginger tea – just add a few slices of fresh ginger, or a generous pinch of ginger powder to some hot water, let steep for a few minutes and drink.
-You can also add some fennel seeds, which are also warming and great for the digestion.
+I often make a very simple ginger tea – just add a few slices of fresh ginger, or a generous pinch of ginger powder to some hot water, let steep for a few minutes and drink.
+You can also add some fennel seeds, which are also warming and supportive for digestion.

-Pranayama done on a daily basis, also helps to improves the flow of qi and blood, and thereby circulation in the body.
+Pranayama done on a daily basis, may help to improve the flow of qi and blood in the body.

 Exercise also helps to ensure that qi and blood flows properly throughout the body.
 When I exercise, I notice that my hands warm up quickly.

 I’ve also been eating black beans this week.
 Black is the colour that corresponds to Winter.
-Black-coloured foods like black beans, black sesame, black rice, black buckwheat, dark-coloured jujubes and black fungus support the kidneys and our yang energies.
-These foods have many benefits and may improve circulation.
+Black-coloured foods like black beans, black sesame, black rice, black buckwheat, dark-coloured jujubes and black fungus support the Kidneys and our yang energies.
+These foods have many benefits and may improve qi flow.
 During the cold winter months these foods may help to keep hands and feet warm.

 If you have persistent cold hands and/or feet, please check in with your health practitioner.
-A number of modalities can be helping in treating cold hands and feet, including acupuncture and medicinal herbs.
+A number of modalities can support cold hands and feet, including acupuncture and medicinal herbs.